re-ops/re-core/README.md

 [re-core]λ: (reset)
 ```

+# Images

+Re-core requires key based ssh access to the images it uses, compatible images can be created using [re-pack](https://github.com/re-ops/re-pack).

 # Usage

 We can create and manipulate VM's quickly from the repl, a fluent functional DLS enables us to have rapid provisioning: